 - Did you leave space in between paragraphs to make your book description scannable?
 This may not seem like a big deal, but it is.
 Consumers don’t read, they scan.
-Short paragraphs, and bullet points when possible.
+Use short paragraphs, and bullet points when possible.
 All of this helps to open up your book description, so it’s breathable and easier to read.

 - Does your book description lead off with the most important, key element of your book?
-If your first sentence isn’t specific or doesn’t zero in on why readers would love your book, you should a redo.
+If your first sentence isn’t specific or doesn’t zero in on why readers would love your book, you should consider a redo.

 We’ll cover this more in-depth in another post, but for now note that your book page needs to be crystal clear, enticing, and keep consumers from clicking off to something else.

 It has been my experience that authors spend a lot of time agonizing over things like their book title, and book cover.
 Editing is hopefully right up there, but not always as top of mind as you might think.